 It’s important to point out that Gardasil is now being recommended for girls as young as 9 years old.
 And it also needs to be noted that aluminum and polysorbate 80 are ingredients in many of the vaccines administered during infancy and childhood.
 If these ingredients cause premature ovarian failure, it would be nearly impossible to connect this resulting damage back to the vaccine, because the evidence of the damage would not reveal itself until years/decades after vaccination.
 Currently, vaccine clinical trials usually follow the health of the participants for a few days, weeks or months, and in some cases, for a couple years.

 The varying degree and extent by which vaccination is affecting health is completely unknown.
 Until vaccine SAFETY trials use a genuine placebo, and until the health of trial participants is followed over the long term, we simply will remain ignorant to all the effects the practice of vaccination is having.
-Greater explanation of this will be detailed in the next four articles.

 Last updated January 27, 2019